milkcircle/milkcircle.github.io/_posts/2019-07-04-lightshow.md

 triggers the mechanoreceptors
 within my jaded skin

-feu d'artifice
+feu d'artifice is

-is the ephemeral swell
+the ephemeral swell
 of pizzicato plucks
 peaking with the chaotic friction
 of resin on strings

-and when the lightshow ends
+and when the lightshow ends...

-you and i are the residual night sky
+you and i are

+the residual night sky
 with only the drifting smoke
 as evidence of our fleeting and vivid past.